-Occupational Safety and Health Administration (OSHA) requires for cranes to be annually inspected.
+The Occupational Safety and Health Administration (OSHA) requires cranes to be annually inspected.

 Because this wear can lead to dangerous breakdowns, which can lead to very serious consequences for your team and your workers.

-Conducting inspections can help identify problems before any severe situations can take place which can prove to be costly in terms of finances, resources as well as lives.
+Conducting inspections by a professional Third-Party Inspection Agency can help identify problems before any severe situations can take place which can prove to be costly in terms of finances, resources as well as lives.

-But alongside the benefits, there is also a great deal of risks and hazards associated with these machines.
+But alongside the benefits, there are also a lot of risks and hazards associated with these machines.
 As a result of which, you have to be aware of the precautionary and preventive measures.
 But in order to be aware of the preventive measures, regular inspection is needed.
-These inspections are not only meant for compliance with regulations or maintenance, but can be life-saving too.
+These inspections are not only meant for compliance with regulations or maintenance but can be life-saving too.

 The three key benefits associated with crane inspections are highlighted below: